About 30 million Americans have diabetes, according to the American Diabetic Association.

 Type 2 diabetes is the more common form that is usually caused by lifestyle factors, such as poor eating habits and lack of exercise.
-In this case, the body can no longer use insulin properly, leaving them at a prolonged state of high blood sugar (hyperglycemia).
+In this case, the body can no longer use insulin properly, leaving them in a prolonged state of high blood sugar (hyperglycemia).
 The body may also begin to create less insulin.

-For both types of diabetes, a well planned diet is necessary for optimal health.
+For both types of diabetes, a well-planned diet is necessary for optimal health.
 Proper meal timing may also be important, especially if taking medication.

 What are some foods to avoid with diabetes?